EOSChronicleProject/eos-chronicle/README.md

   name/path for library users.
 An example file that is only printing error messages is located in `examples/` folder.

-The following opttions are available from command line and `config.ini`:
+The following options are available from command line and `config.ini`:

 * `host = HOST` (=`localhost`): Host to connect to (nodeos with state_history_plugin);